JakeGads/R/README.md

 # R
-Taking a statistical analysis class using RA
+Taking a statistical analysis class using R